metaperl/telegram-autotrader/README.md

     shell> cd $PARENT_DIR
     shell> git clone https://github.com/darwinex/dwx-zeromq-connector

-### Follow the instructions in the README.md to get it setup
+### Follow the instructions in that README.md to get it setup
-you need to do some unzipping and copying
+you need to do some unzipping and copying.

 ## Clone this repository
     shell> cd $PARENT_DIR